aleutgeb/STEPToXSection/README.md

 # STEPToXSection

 ## Description
 The program STEPToXSection is a command line utility to export the contour of a planar cross section of solids contained in STEP files.
 It supports surface offsetting of the input geometry and in-plane curve offsetting.
 The in-plane base contour can also result from the orthogonal projection of geometries (silhouette) onto the plane within a specified maximum plane distance.
 The contour is a list of line segments.
-The supported output file formats are ply (edges or polygons) and xyz.
+The supported output file formats are ply (edges, polygons, or triangles) and xyz.
 In the case of xyz, two consecutive vertices belong to the same edge.
 A popular viewer for the different file types is MeshLab (https://www.meshlab.net).
 STEPToXSection is based on OpenCASCADE (https://www.opencascade.com).
 The program uses cxxops (https://github.com/jarro2783/cxxopts) for parsing the command line.

 ## Requirements
  * CMake installation (https://cmake.org)